 - See how your web users are connecting to your application by device/platform and browser.
 See Browser App Dashboard.

-- Find out where in the world your web users are and how your application is performing across countries and regions.
+- Find out where geographically your web users are and how your application is performing across countries and regions.
 See Browser App Dashboard.

 - Understand how users are navigating through your website and what actions they are taking.
 See Browser RUM Sessions.

-For more information on using Browser RUM, see Monitor Your Applications with Browser RUM.
+For more information on using Browser RUM, see Overview of the Controller UI for Browser RUM.

 Set Up and Configure Browser RUM

 Browser RUM is easy to set up.
 It is also highly configurable.
 You can:

 - Set up and enable Browser RUM.
 See Set Up and Access Browser RUM.

 - Set up how your information appears in the Controller UI.
 For more information, see Configure the Controller UI for Browser RUM.

 License and Enable Browser Monitoring